 [OMA-CPM-SD] gives a description of the synchronization process between the Message Storage Client and the Message Storage Server.
-This process only consists of operations described above and therefore needs no further explanation in this section.
+This process only consists of operations described above.

-While executing these operations, the Message Storage Client SHALL support and use the IMAP4 extensions described in [RFC4551], [RFC5161] and [RFC5162] to get an optimized and quick synchronization between the - potentially offline - Message Storage Client and the Message Storage Server.
+While executing these operations, the Message Storage Client SHALL support and use the IMAP4 extensions described in [RFC5819] and [RFC4315], and MAY use the IMAP4 extensions described in [RFC7162] and [RFC5161] to get an optimized and quick synchronization between the - potentially offline - Message Storage Client and the Message Storage Server.